This post may contain affiliate links. Please read our disclosure policy.

 This freezer-friendly sourdough pizza dough makes pizza night cheap, easy, and nutritious.
 You can freeze up to a year’s worth, so you don’t have to worry about making dough every time you crave pizza.

 When I was a kid, there was a pizza place across the street from my dance studio.
-And after ballet class, we would walk over and grab “the special.”
+After ballet class, we would walk over and grab “the special.”
 It was two slices of pizza and a drink for $3.00.

 The days of a $3.00 meal are long gone.
 The last time we ordered pizza, I was shocked at how much it cost.